aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-2/_index.md

 ### **Added Cells.Style Property**
-The Cells.Style property can be used to access the Style for the Worksheet representing the default style.
+The `Cells.Style` property can be used to access the `Style` of the worksheet representing the default style.

-Following is the simple usage scenario.
+The following is a simple usage scenario.

 **C#**